jbs1/raspberrypi/bluetooth.md

 ## Further Information/Configuration

-#### Editing the Pi's volume
+#### Editing the Pi's volume:
 Edit the volume like this, where the `50%` are the desired Volume.
 ```
 sudo amixer set Master 50%
 ```
 With a Raspberry Pi 1 B if the Volume is set above 50% it will stop working and you will have to restart your Pi and set the Volume to something lower before you start playback again.
-I assume it is some kind of issue that it takes to much power or CPU. ___Not tested with other models.__
+I assume it is some kind of issue that it takes to much power or CPU. _Not tested with other models._

-#### Changing the resample methode
+#### Changing the resample methode:
 If the resample methode is changed to trivial pulseaudio supposedly uses less CPU at the expense of playback quality.
 To change it in `/etc/pulse/daemon.conf` edit the `resample-methode` line to this:
 ```
 resample-method = trivial